MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 - Install [Anaconda3 4.1.1 (64-bit)](https://repo.continuum.io/archive/Anaconda3-4.1.1-Linux-x86_64.sh)

-- If you already have a CNTK Python 3.5 environment (called `cntk-py35`) you can update it with the latest required packages with the following commands:
+- If you already have a CNTK Python environment (called `cntk-py36`, `cntk-py35`, `cntk-py34`, or `cntk-py27`) you can update it with the latest required packages with the following commands:
 ```
+# For cntk-py36:
+conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py36-environment.yml --name cntk-py36
+# For cntk-py35:
 conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py35-environment.yml --name cntk-py35
+# For cntk-py34:
+conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py34-environment.yml --name cntk-py34
+# For cntk-py27:
+conda env update --file [CNTK clone root]/Scripts/install/linux/conda-linux-cntk-py27-environment.yml --name cntk-py27
 ```

 - If you already have a CNTK Python environment (called `cntk-py35`, `cntk-py34`, or `cntk-py27`) you can update it with the latest required packages with the following commands: